-Gloucester will be led, trained, coached and mentored by the Account Director.
-He will be supported by Divisional Managers and other specialist Amey staff.
+AmeyGloucester is managed the Account Director.
+He is supported by Divisional Managers and other specialist Amey staff.

 The roles of supervisory staff are detailed in Section 4 - Integrated Waste Management and in Section 5 - Public Realm (Street Cleansing, Special Maintenance and Grounds Maintenance